alzlaz-learns/BounceMessages/README.md

 shut things down. send comes in the format of <send> <phone number string> <message string> which is then split and put into an queue that is of Pair<String, string> (phonenumber, message) and when a connection is made it is sent to the app as a string displayed in logcat.

+12/2023 3rd major push

+Essentially a skeleton of the idea works

+From an android app you can either send a received text message to a desktop this is done with the an BroadcastReceiver which we have to extract the appropriate data then parse it and send it over a tcp connection over which is then parsed and displayed on the desktop client

+To receive messages from the desktop client you need to listen to websocket connection which just sends a notification to open a tcp connection to get the data which needs to be parsed and then sent to whatever target number. to open the websocket connection it is a manual button press.

+this was in general a learning project to see how some different technologies work and explore what other things i can do from android studio other than basic simple stuff i experienced from classes.
+For the future I will spend time cleaning and refactoring code so it can be more readable, usable, and interchangeable.